Artur (footballer, born 1996): Columbus Crew

 During the 2020 offseason, Artur had sports hernia surgery to combat the lingering issue that he had since his arrival to Columbus.
-On August 2, 2021, the club had announced that Artur had undergone a second hernia surgery, which limited him to appear in just 6 league matches during the 2021 MLS season.
+He appeared in 6 of the first 7 MLS matches and all 4 CONCACAF Champions League matches, but with Artur still playing through pain, the team decided to shut him down to rest.
+On August 2, 2021, two months after his last appearance, the club announced that Artur had undergone a second hernia surgery, ending his season.
+Columbus struggled without Artur, finishing 9th in the conference and missing out on the playoffs.
+The Crew did manage to win the 2021 Campeones Cup, defeating Cruz Azul 2–0.